Solvetronix/MacSSH/docs/GITHUB_RELEASE_GUIDE.md

 ### Post-Release
 - [ ] Appcast entry added to `docs/appcast.xml`
 - [ ] Digital signature generated and added
+- [ ] **DO NOT install new version locally** ⚠️ CRITICAL
-- [ ] Release tested with automatic updates
+- [ ] Test automatic update from previous installed version
+- [ ] Verify Sparkle finds and installs the new version
 - [ ] Documentation updated

 ## 🔍 Troubleshooting